Our research is editorially independent but we may earn a commission for purchases made through our links.

 Many people think of summer as the prime festival season.
 But fall in Georgia is simply spectacular, and there are lots of festivals taking place this time of year to help you get out and enjoy it.
 In addition to all your pumpkin patch, corn maze, and apple orchard outings, why not head to a nearby town to celebrate with food, drinks, and plenty of entertainment.
 Here are some of the best fall festivals worth checking out in Georgia this year.

-Anyone who has visited Tybee Island knows that this place has a very unique personality that’s all its own.
+Anyone who has visited Tybee Island knows that this place has a very unique personality that’s all it’s own.
 The Tybee Pirate Fest exemplifies this perhaps better than anything else!
-The festival began in 2005, when some local residents were searching for an annual event to establish a new tradition.
-This year’s festival takes place October 5-8 and offers visitors a chance to escape the ordinary.
-Here you can attend a pirate parade, watch pirate performers, listen to live music, and entertain the kids with lots of family-friendly entertainment.
-Kids love the costume contest, and it’s a fun way to celebrate Columbus Day Weekend.
-Festival grounds extend across the South Beach parking lot from 18th Street to Tybrisa Street.
-Friday tickets are $12, Saturday tickets are $15, and weekend passes are $25.
+The festival began in 2005 when some local residents were searching for an annual event to establish a new tradition.
+This festival offers visitors a chance to escape the ordinary.
+Here you can attend a pirate parade, watch pirate performers, listen to live music and entertain the kids with lots of family-friendly entertainment.
+Kids love the costume contest, and it’s a fun way to celebrate the autumn season.

-The Georgia National Fair is an annual event that’s taking place October 5-15 this year.
-Here in Perry, you’ll find concerts, livestock competitions, carnival rides, Georgia living competitions, a circus, and lots of delicious food.
-The vendors open every day of the fair at 10am, and lots of Georgia-grown products are featured here.
+The Georgia National Fair is an annual event taking place in Perry, Georgia.
+You’ll find concerts, livestock competitions, carnival rides, Georgia living competitions, a circus, and lots of delicious food.
+The vendors open every day of the fair at 10am (with the exception of opening day), and lots of Georgia-grown products are featured here.
 Make sure to check out the Georgia National Schoolhouse with your kids to see the livestock and educational displays.
-You can buy tickets to the fair in advance online for $9 for a one-day pass, $16 for a two-day pass, or $65 for a season pass.
-Concerts you don’t want to miss include Brothers Osborne, Granger Smith, Trace Adkins, and Chris Janson.
-Cattle, hogs, sheep, goats, horses, rabbits and llama exhibitions will all be taking place during the fair.
+There is a long list of live concerts, while cattle, hogs, sheep, goats, horses, and lamb exhibitions will all be taking place during the fair.

-On this same day this October, you can alternatively head to Clayton, Georgia to join the Foxfire Mountaineer Festival.
+Head to Clayton, Georgia in October to join the Foxfire Mountaineer Festival.
 This is a celebration of the heritage of the Southern Appalachian Mountains, and it’s a wonderful place to learn about historic skills and trades.
-Admission is $5 per person, and kids under five are free.
-All of the funds support the Foxfire Fund’s educational programs at the museum and schools.
 Local and regional vendors will be serving food, and you can listen to bluegrass and gospel music on the stage.
 This festival is all about keeping history and tradition alive, so come ready to learn about things like woodworking, textiles, blacksmithing, land pottery.
 Wood chopping and archery contests are also fun ways to spend the day.

-Georgia Mountain Fall Festival in Hiawassee is taking place October 13-21 and celebrates the beautiful season in the North Georgia Mountains.
-This nine-day event features performances, arts and craft vendors, a flower show, educational demonstrations, and even the Georgia’s Official State Fiddlers’ Convention.
-Admission is $12 for adults, and kids 12 and under are free.
-You can get a three-day or nine-day pass to the festival too.
-Arts and crafts booths are open daily from 10am to 7pm.
-Parking is free, but pets are not allowed at the festival.
+Georgia Mountain Fall Festival in Hiawassee takes place in October and celebrates the beautiful season in the North Georgia Mountains.
+This nine-day event features performances, arts and craft vendors, a flower show, and educational demonstrations.

-Here’s another great Georgia festival taking place this fall in Conyers.
-This one-day festival happens on October 21 and includes children’s activities, food, music, and crafts.
+The Annual Olde Town Fall Festival is another great Georgia festival taking place this fall in Conyers.
+This one-day festival happens in October and includes children’s activities, food, music, and crafts.
 What’s great about this festival is that admission and parking are free!
-The festivities take place between 10am and 5pm.
-But at 8am, there is a 5K charity race that supports violence prevention.
-The race starts at the Conyers First United Methodist Church, and you can register to participate online.
+There will be a kid and pet costume contest too.

-This festival always take place the third weekend in October and offers a wonderful opportunity for visitors to see the fall foliage and celebrate Dahlonega’s gold rush history.
-Over 300 art, craft, and food vendors will be here, and over 200,000 people are expected to attend!
-Some of the best events from last year’s event were the 5K race, magic show, fashion show, bluegrass music, cross-cut saw competition, wrist wrestling competition, and gold panning championships.
+This festival always takes place the third weekend in October and offers a wonderful opportunity for visitors to see the fall foliage and celebrate Dahlonega’s gold rush history.
+Over 200 art, craft, and food vendors will be here, and over 200,000 people are expected to attend!
+Some of the best events include a 5K race, magic show, fashion show, bluegrass music performance, cross-cut saw competition, wrist wrestling competition, and gold panning championships.